krivard/codalab-worksheets-wiki/User_Building-a-Scoring-Program-for-a-Competition.md

     ```
     Difference: 0.0057
     ```
-1. Each key in the scores.txt file is identical to a leaderboard column key in the competition.yaml. (e.g. "DIFFERENCE" in the [example competition.yaml](https://github.com/codalab/codalab/wiki/12.-Building-a-Competition-Bundle).
+1. Each key in the scores.txt file is identical to a leaderboard column key in the competition.yaml. (e.g. "DIFFERENCE" in the example competition.yaml shown in [Building a Competition Bundle](https://github.com/codalab/codalab/wiki/User_Building-a-Competition-Bundle)).
 This is how scores are related to the competition for reporting so it is critical the leaderboard keys and the keys in the scores.txt are identical.